coq/coq/CODE_OF_CONDUCT.md

   holds a viewpoint doesn't mean that they're wrong.
 Don't forget that it is human to err and blaming each other doesn't get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.
+- **Coq online forums are only to discuss Coq-related subjects.**
+  Unrelated policitical discussions or long disgressions are unwelcome, even for illustration or comparison purposes.

 ## Enforcement ##